 Wrapping up

 Let’s quickly recap what we learned so far - we wanted to ask questions about a book but due to context limit, we split it into chunks using any chunking method of our choice.
 To find the relevant chunks, we used embedding models to convert both chunks and the user query to numerical vectors and compute cosine similarity between them.
 We use the top-k most similar chunks as context.
-Lastly, to store vectors and make similarity search faster, we can use Vector Databases.
+Lastly, to store these vectors and make similarity search faster, we use Vector Databases.

 Tokens and Tokenization